 Let’s be clear.
 You don’t need a logo to start a business.
-But eventually a good logo is part of your overall branding and even a focal point of its identity.
+But a good logo design is a key part of your overall branding and even a focal point of its identity.

 Digital tools and increased online connectivity are enabling entrepreneurs and lean businesses with limited budgets, to create logos themselves, collaborate with a freelancer, barter services or hire an agency.